sindre-frisvold-git/redis-docs/docs/guide/README.md

 - [Redis Cache](go-redis-cache.html).
 - [Redis Rate limiting](go-redis-rate-limiting.html).

-Please send a PR if you want to add your package to the list.
+Send a PR if you want to add your package to the list or promote your Redis-related project.